NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/25-digital-preservation.md

 * **Step 2:** Identify data that **must** be kept: consider legal or policy compliance risks, as well as funder requirements.
 * **Step 3:** Identify data that **should** be kept: as it may have long-term value.
 * **Step 4:** Weigh up the costs and identify any need for external advice in case of shortfall in the budget.
-* **Step 5:** Complete the data appraisal, i.e. list what data must, should or could be kept to fulfil which potential reuse purposes.
-Summarise any actions needed to prepare the data for deposit - or justification for not keeping it.
+* **Step 5:** Complete the data appraisal, i.e. list what data must, should or could be kept to fulfill which potential reuse purposes.
+Summarize any actions needed to prepare the data for deposit - or justification for not keeping it.

 ## Recommended file formats for preservation